quantumlib/Cirq/CONTRIBUTING.md

     where `new_branch_name` is the name of your new branch.
 1. Do your work and commit your changes to this branch.
-1. If your local copy has drifted out of sync with the `main` branch of the the main Cirq repo, you may need to merge in the latest changes.
+1. If your local copy has drifted out of sync with the `main` branch of the main Cirq repo, you may need to merge in the latest changes.
 To do this, first update your local `main` and then merge your local `main` into your branch:
     ```shell